 Our trade receivables are reported net of an allowance for doubtful accounts.
-Such allowance aggregated €29.1 million and €30.6 million at December 31, 2019 and 2018, respectively.
-The allowance for doubtful accounts is based upon our assessment of probable loss related to uncollectible accounts receivable.
+Such allowance aggregated €31.5 million and €29.1 million at December 31, 2020 and 2019, respectively.
+The allowance for doubtful accounts is based upon our current estimate of lifetime expected credit losses related to uncollectible accounts receivable.
 We use a number of factors in determining the allowance, including, among other things, collection trends, prevailing and anticipated economic conditions, and specific customer credit risk.
 The allowance is maintained until either payment is received or the likelihood of collection is considered to be remote.